rihabsmeti/studio/docs/PROMPT_ENGINEERING.md

-# Master Prompt for "ExitPass" Application
+# Master Prompt for "ExitPass" Application (Supabase Version)

-This document contains the master prompt for generating the "ExitPass" student clearance application.
-It is structured into logical phases to guide the AI model through a seamless development process, incorporating all final features and critical bug fixes derived from a previous iterative development cycle.
+This document contains the master prompt for generating the "ExitPass" student clearance application using Supabase as the backend.
+It is structured into logical phases to guide an AI model (like v0) through a seamless development process.

 ## Phase 1: Initial Project Scaffolding & Core App Structure